Irritable Bowel Syndrome (IBS)

 Diagnosis

-The Rome IV criteria for the diagnosis of irritable bowel syndrome require that patients have had recurrent abdominal pain on average at least 1 day per week during the previous 3 months that is associated with two or more of the following[2] :
+The Rome IV criteria for the diagnosis of IBS require that patients have had recurrent abdominal pain on average at least 1 day per week during the previous 3 months that is associated with two or more of the following[7] :

 Supporting symptoms include the following:

-Four bowel patterns may be seen with irritable bowel syndrome, and these remain in the Rome IV classification.[2]
-These patterns include the following:
+Four bowel patterns may be seen with IBS, and these remain in the Rome IV classification.[7]
+These patterns are as follows:

-The usefulness of these subtypes is debatable.
+IBS subtypes are often dynamic.
 Notably, within 1 year, 75% of patients change subtypes, and 29% switch between constipation-predominant IBS and diarrhea-predominant IBS.
-The Rome IV criteria differ from the Rome III criteria in basing bowel habit on stool forms solely during days with abnormal bowel movements rather than on the total number of bowel movements.[2]
+The Rome IV criteria differ from the Rome III criteria in basing bowel habit on stool form solely during days with abnormal bowel movements rather than on the total number of bowel movements.[7]
+Understanding a patient's IBS subtype helps in selection of therapies.[6]

 Management